McCracken County Solar

-Solar farms do more than generate low-cost electricity.
-They also generate economic growth.
-The McCracken County Solar project will impact the local economy in multiple ways:
+Solar projects do more than generate reliable, low-cost electricity.
+They also generate significant economic growth.
+The McCracken County Solar project can impact the local economy in multiple ways:

-- Construction Jobs for local workers: +/- 150 jobs during the 6-9 month construction of the project.
+- Construction Jobs for local workers: +/- 150 jobs at max peak during the 6-9 month construction of the project.

-- Construction Contracts for local businesses: Electrical, Site Work, Landscape, etc.
+- Construction Contracts: Electrical, Site Work, Landscape, etc.

 - Local Economic Stimulus during construction: Hotels, Restaurants, Shops, Entertainment, etc.

-- Long-term Tax Revenue: The solar farm will pay substantial taxes over 20+ years, without increased pressure on community services such as roads, schools, libraries, and first responders.
+- Long-term Tax Revenue: The project will pay substantial taxes over 20+ years, without increased burden on community services such as roads, schools, libraries, and first responders.

-- Full-Time Operations and Maintenance Jobs: 2-3 full-time equivalent O&M jobs.
+- Full-Time Operations and Maintenance Jobs: Once operational, the project will require 2-3 full-time equivalent O&M jobs.

 County Permitting Process

-Community Energy will seek a Conditional Use Permit for the McCracken County Solar project from the McCracken County Planning Commission in the spring of 2021.
-Public notices announcing related meetings and public hearings will be published in The Paducah Sun.
+The McCracken County Solar project received approval for Conditional Use Permit from the McCracken County Planning Commission in November 2021.
+Public notices announcing related meetings and public hearings were published in The Paducah Sun.

 State Permitting Process

-Community Energy will seek a Construction Certificate for the McCracken County Solar project from the Kentucky State Board on Electric Generation and Transmission Siting (the “Siting Board”) in 2021.
-Public notices announcing related meetings and public hearings will be published on this website, and in The Paducah Sun.
+The McCracken County Solar project received approval for the Construction Certificate from the Kentucky State Board on Electric Generation and Transmission Siting (the “Siting Board”) in October 2021.
+Public notices announcing related meetings and public hearings were published on this website, and in The Paducah Sun.

-The Siting Board will review the proposed solar farm, with a focus on three areas:
+The Siting Board will review the proposed solar project, with a focus on three areas: